peterhinch/micropython-mqtt/mqtt_as/README.md

 re-open the link (e.g. for power saving purposes) are subject to limitations detailed in [Non standard applications](./README.md#5-non-standard-applications).

-Hardware support: Pyboard D, ESP8266, ESP32, ESP32-S2 and Arduino Nano RP2040
+Hardware support: Pyboard D, ESP8266, ESP32, ESP32-S2, Pico W and Arduino Nano RP2040 Connect.
-Connect.
 Firmware support: Official MicroPython firmware V1.19 or later.
 Broker support: Mosquitto is preferred for its excellent MQTT compliance.
 Protocol: The module supports a subset of MQTT revision 3.1.1.